Type: Service Design, Product Design

 With our prototypes, we conducted six hours of co-creation and testing sessions with a traveller, a local maker, and two subject matter experts, to understand how different touch points in the service match with users’ motivations.

-Think Aloud | After presenting the general overview of the service, we asked participants to describe how they would imagine the service to look like.
+Think Aloud | After presenting the general overview of the service, without showing the prototype we asked participants to describe how they would imagine the service to look like.

 Roleplaying | We then introduced the prototype and asked the participants to guide us through how they would use it in specific scenarios, followed with questions on functionality and interactions to find out which features they would like to add or remove.